Permafrost/Tundra/README.md

 ## Related

-See also [TundraTN], a package of useful services for [webMethods Trading Networks] 7.1 and higher.
+See also [TundraTN], a package of cool services for [webMethods Trading Networks] 7.1 and higher.

 ## Dependencies